 Timing is everything when it comes to cooking eggs, especially half-boiled eggs like this.
 The cooking time can vary between 1-2 minutes

 1. WHITE EGGS VS BROWN EGGS

-Brown eggs might have “thicker” shells compare to white shells, so you might have to add another minute or so, in other words, you will have to experiment, but 5-6 minutes are the minimum I would imagine
+Brown eggs might have “thicker” shells compare to white shells, so you might have to add another minute or so, in other words, you will have to experiment, but 5-6 minutes is the minimum I would imagine

 2. SIZE OF EGGS

 The eggs that I used were large grade A white shells and about 58 grams each.
 Large eggs will need longer time

 IF YOU LET THE EGGS OUT FOR 5 MINUTES : You need 7 minutes for white eggs, about 8 minutes for brown eggs